scipy-conference/scipy_proceedings/papers/michael_lange/michael_lange.rst

 ----------------

-This work was financially supported in part by EPSRC grant EP/L000407/1, the Imperial College London Intel Parallel Computing Centre, British Gas, SENAI CIMATEC and the MCTI (Federal Govt of Brazil) scholarship MCTI/FINEP/CNPq 384214/2015-0.
+This work was financially supported in part by EPSRC grant EP/L000407/1 and the Imperial College London Intel Parallel Computing Centre.
 This research was carried out as part of the SINBAD project with the support of the member organizations of the SINBAD Consortium.

 References